-- 1. Conduct a sanctions risk assessment for all new third party relationships with a value of more than £10,000 per annum (or local equivalent) including customers, suppliers and other external parties; and - 2.
-Work with the Compliance Manager to complete a Sanctions Search of any third parties which are assessed as high risk.
+1. Work with the Compliance Manager to complete a Sanctions Search of any third parties which are assessed as high risk.
 The Compliance Manager will provide advice on what additional steps to take upon completion of the search.
+The searches will be carried out during the onboarding process using the Third Party Risk Management Platform.